ska-sa/spead2/doc/tools.rst

    filesystems support it, and it can also reduce performance when capturing a small enough amount of data that it will fit into RAM.

+.. option:: --count <count>

+   Stop after <count> packets have been received.
+Without this option, mcdump will run until SIGINT (Ctrl-C) is received.

 Limitations
 ^^^^^^^^^^^